 Fortunately for Luke, his second cry for help was heard.
-A couple of men he knew from his neighborhood heeded his call.
-They came running over to give aid if they could.
-Upon arriving they could see that they had probably gotten there too late.
+A couple of men he knew from the neighborhood heeded his call and came running.
+They soon realized they’d arrived too late.
 The men found the children kneeling between their dear mother and older brother.
 “Oh, my!
 What happened?” asked the elder of the two men.
 The ladies shortly filled them in.
 The more nervous of the two women said, “Luke went around the back.
 No more than two minutes ago or so.
 Hurry on and go help the poor man!
 Will ya?”
 Then the little girl spoke out earnestly, “Daddy’s in there, too!”
 By now she was thoroughly shaking and trembling in her fright.
-The boy seemed to be taking it all in pretty well, given the circumstances, but he was obviously fighting back the tears, and trying to act like a big boy.
+The pastor’s youngest son sat in shock and disbelief, fighting back tears and trying to act like a big boy.

-The men dashed on and away to the back.
-They could tell that the fire had reached its peak, and weren’t sure if they’d go in there or not for any reason.
+The men dashed on and away to the rear of the church.
+They could tell the fire had reached its peak, and weren’t sure if they’d go in there or not for any reason.
 It was a death trap.
 That much was for certain.
 No one in there could be alive.
 Luckily for them, they were too late, and didn’t have to make the choice.
-They found an unconscious Luke lying on his belly, way too close to danger.
-No sight of the pastor anywhere.
-The full moon was bright up above them that night, and they could plainly see the blood on the palms of both his hands, and on his pants from the knees on down.
+They found an unconscious Luke lying on his belly, far too close to danger.
+The full moon was bright up above them that night, and they could plainly see the blood on the palms of both his hands and on his pants from the knees on down.
 By the looks of him they could tell he’d just come out from inside the place.
 Seeing him there like that scared the living daylights out of the two of them, and they feared the worst.
 “Luke!
 Luke!
 Wake up!”
 Each of the men grabbed an arm.
 They lifted him halfway off the ground, and started dragging him away to safety.

 Next thing Luke knows, two men are pulling him along on the ground.
-He starts coughing and gagging again.
+He started coughing and gagging again.
 “It’s alright, Luke!
 We got you,” said the young man fervently.
 “Are you alright?”
-Groggy and delirious Luke replies in a rough and barely audible voice, “Preacher man…in there…gotta get ‘em out.”
-The older man firmly tells him, “It’s no use, Luke.
+Groggy and delirious Luke replied in a rough and barely audible voice, “Preacher man…in there…gotta get ‘m out.”
+The older man firmly spoke, “It’s no use, Luke.
 It’s too late.
-You’re lucky to have made it out alive.
+You’re lucky you made it out alive.
 No one’s going in there now.
 I won’t allow it.
 It’s over.
 You did all you could.
 Those two kids out front are alive because of you.
 Thank God for that!”
-To the younger one he says, “This man needs a drink.
+Turning to his younger companion, he proceeded to bark out an order.”This man needs a drink.
 Go get him some water.
 Pronto!”

 October 31st, 1869